kian-fotovat/OSRS-Bank-Memory-Comparison/README.md

 # Old School RuneScape Bank Value Analyzer

-This script is a Streamlit web application designed to analyze and compare the value of an Old School RuneScape (OSRS) bank over time.
-It is built to work with data exported from the **Bank Memory** plugin for RuneLite.
+This script is a [Streamlit](https://streamlit.io/) web application designed to analyze and compare the value of an Old School RuneScape (OSRS) bank over time.
+It is built to work with data exported from the [Bank Memory](https://runelite.net/plugin-hub/show/bank-memory) plugin for [RuneLite](https://runelite.net/).
 By uploading multiple bank data files, users can visualize changes in item quantities and values, identify market-driven price fluctuations, and track the introduction of new items to their bank.

 ## How to Use

 1.  **Export Your Bank Data**: Use the **Bank Memory** plugin within RuneLite to export your OSRS bank contents.
+A brief overview of the process:
+    *   Right-click on a saved bank in RuneLite.
+    *   Select "Copy bank data" from the context menu.
+    *   Paste the copied data into a text editor.
+    *   Save the file with a `.txt` extension.

-This will generate a tab-separated values (`.txt`) file.
-The file must contain the following columns: `Item id`, `Item name`, and `Item quantity`.
+    The file will contain the following columns:
+    *   `Item id`: The unique identifier for each item in the bank.
+    *   `Item name`: The human-readable name of the item.
+    *   `Item quantity`: The number of items of this type in the bank.

 2.  **Upload Files**: In the web application's sidebar, click the "Upload tab-separated bank files" button and select two or more of your exported bank files.